Our Response to Climate Change Risks and Opportunities (TCFD)

 Opportunities

-• Increasing demand for renewable energy, hydrogen, and carbon-neutral fuels
+• Increasing demand for decarbonization (renewable energy, hydrogen, carbon-neutral fuels, etc.)

-Careful planning and rollout phase Up to ¥50 billion/year Up to ¥200 billion/year Net income estimated based on certain assumptions about the estimated market size, the Company’s market share, and operating income margin due to an expected increase in demand for renewable energy, hydrogen, and carbon-neutral fuels associated with advancements toward a decarbonized, recycling-oriented society
+Up to ¥10 billion/year Up to ¥30 billion/year Up to ¥180 billion/year Operating profit estimated based on certain assumptions about the estimated market size, the Company’s market share, and operating profit margin due to an expected increase in demand for renewable energy, hydrogen, and carbon-neutral fuels associated with advancements toward a decarbonized, circulating society

 Assessment of Physical Risks